srahman77/databrics/Delta Lake/DeltaLake notes.md

 * Replace the content or schema of a table:
      * Sometimes you may want to replace a Delta table.
 For example:You discover the data in the table is incorrect and want to replace the content.
 Or You want to rewrite the whole table to do incompatible schema changes
      * While you can delete the entire directory of a Delta table and create a new table on the same path, it’s not recommended because:
+          * Deleting a directory is not efficient.
+A directory containing very large files can take hours or even days to delete.
+          * You lose all of the content in the deleted files; it’s hard to recover if you delete the wrong table.
+          * The directory deletion is not atomic.
+While you are deleting the table a concurrent query reading the table can fail or see a partial table.
+     * If you don’t need to change the table schema, you can delete data from a Delta table and insert your new data, or update the table to fix the incorrect values.
+     * If you want to change the table schema, you can replace the whole table atomically:

+       REPLACE TABLE <your-table> AS SELECT ... -- Managed table

+       REPLACE TABLE <your-table> LOCATION "<your-table-path>" AS SELECT ... -- External table
+     * There are multiple benefits with this approach:
+          * Overwriting a table is much faster because it doesn’t need to list the directory recursively or delete any files.
+          * The old version of the table still exists.
+If you delete the wrong table you can easily retrieve the old data using time travel.
+See Work with Delta Lake table history.
+          * It’s an atomic operation.
+Concurrent queries can still read the table while you are deleting the table.
+          * Because of Delta Lake ACID transaction guarantees, if overwriting the table fails, the table will be in its previous state.